-SAFER LIMITS AT RISK FROM INDUSTRY PUSHBACK
+20MG SAFER LIMITS AT RISK FROM INDUSTRY & EU GOVERNMENTS' PUSHBACK

 Some industry groups want to sabotage the 20mg limit and are pushing for a 60mg limit which would actually make cadmium concentration in our soils worse.
 Not only will this be dangerous for people, it is also worth noting that reducing cadmium levels in fertilisers is an idea that has been in the pipeline since 2003 so companies have had plenty time to prepare.
 Technology exists that can help countries such as Morocco, Tunisia, and Togo lower the naturally high levels of cadmium in their phosphate rock.
+Shamefully, several EU governments are pushing for a 80mg or 60mg limit - which would clearly go against their own citizens' health and the environment.

-MEPS CAN VOTE FOR A HEALTHIER FUTURE!
+EU COUNTRIES CAN STAND FOR A HEALTHIER FUTURE!

-In its second plenary session of October 2017, the European Parliament will have its say on the fertiliser rules overhaul.
-MEPs will vote on whether to side with the financial interests that are threatening people's health or whether to champion the environment and health by reducing cadmium in fertilisers.
+Towards the end of November 2017, Member States will have to decide whether to side with the financial interests that are threatening people's health or whether to champion the environment and health by reducing cadmium in fertilisers.